ramanala/PACE/README.md

 ## 3. Testing new systems

-To test a new system, you can simply follow the same pattern as ZooKeeper.
-One tricky thing might be to use the correct LD_PRELOAD binaries.
+To test a new system, you can simply follow the same pattern as ZooKeeper (init, workload, checker).
+More on rsm and non-rsm -- non-rsm rules.

 ## 4. Caveats and limitations